-At St. Francis, cancer patients have access to sophisticated programs and leading technology and treatments.
-Our cancer team is equipped to treat all forms of cancer, including more complex and advanced cases.
+At St. Francis, patients with cancer have access to leading technology and treatments.
+Our cancer team is equipped to treat all forms of cancer, including complex, advanced and geriatric cases.
 Our collaboration with Minneapolis Radiation Oncology, PA, which is located on-site, brings specially trained staff and cutting-edge treatment right here, close to home.

 The St. Francis Cancer Center is a Commission on Cancer (CoC) accredited program.

-Just as no 2 patients are alike, no 2 cancers are alike.
 Our oncology team identifies personalized treatment and tools for each patient.
-Patients are able to consult with a multispecialty team of support services and caregivers.
+Patients are able to consult with a multi-specialty team of support services and caregivers.

 Our cancer care coordinator helps patients and families navigate through diagnoses and treatments.
 Education and support helps them better understand their treatment options.

 Our highly esteemed integrative care providers come with a wide variety and array of tools and options to assist patients in the healing processes.
 Some infusion therapies may cause side effects that are unpleasant and taxing on the body.
 Integrative care therapies such as acupuncture, massage, acupressure, guided imagery, energy work, aromatherapy and art therapy, offer patients a way to find strength within themselves and help heal the body holistically.